 - Special Options: Integrated LCD display, Alarm relay outputs

-The DPS low differential pressure transducer is an affordable sensor for measuring air-flow differential pressure in semiconductor processing clean-rooms, pharmaceutical research laboratories, building ventilation air ducts and factory air conditioning.
+The DPS low differential pressure transducer is an affordable sensor for measuring air-flow differential pressure in the following locations & applications:

 This economical HVAC pressure transmitter relies on wear-free inductive coupling technology to detect fractional movements in the sensing diaphragm.
 This sensing technology provides a highly stable and reliable method for sensing low pressures.